kubernetes-sigs/gateway-api/geps/gep-5293/index.md

    categorically cannot read the request body in their configuration surface.
 Naming the capability lets it be feature-flagged, tiered, and conformance-tested independently of the base `RequestHeaderModifier`.
-2. **Its own cost model.** Dynamic values may require body buffering, expression evaluation, or an out-of-process callout.
+2. **Its own cost model.** Dynamic values may require body buffering or expression evaluation.
 Users opting into a dynamic value are opting into that cost; the API should make the choice explicit.
 3. **Composition with pre-routing.** Only a dynamic value can encode a signal that route matching needs to see.
 The pre-routing filter list ([GEP-5224](https://gateway-api.sigs.k8s.io/geps/gep-5224/)) is